What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 The Welcome Sprint (Week 1)

 Day 1–5 of internshipWeek 1 is about belonging.
-Set up interns with the same equipment, access, and Slack channels as full-time employees.
-Assign each intern a peer buddy — a fellow intern or recent hire (not their manager) for short-term project-based pairing during their seasonal or summer program.
-Unlike a long-term onboarding mentor, this buddy is a peer collaborator who checks in daily for the first week.
-Run one group lunch for the entire intern cohort on Day 1.
-End the week with a Friday social.
-The goal: by Friday, every intern should know at least 5 people by name who aren't their manager.
+Give interns the same equipment, access, and Slack channels as full-time employees.
+Assign each a peer buddy — a fellow intern or recent hire (not their manager) who checks in daily for the first week.
+Run a group cohort lunch on Day 1 and close the week with a Friday social.
+Goal: by Friday, every intern knows at least 5 people by name who aren't their manager.

 Hey [Intern Name]!
 Welcome to [Company].
-A few things for your first week: - Your buddy is [Buddy Name] — they'll ping you daily.
-Ask them anything. - Intern cohort lunch is today at noon in [location] — just show up, food's on us. - Friday at 4pm: intern social in [location].
-No agenda, just hanging out.
-You're not a visitor — you're part of the team.
-Treat everything like you belong here, because you do.
+A few things for week 1: - Your buddy is [Buddy Name] — DM them literally anything, they're expecting it. - Cohort lunch today at noon in [location].
+Just show up, it's on us. - Friday 4pm: intern hangout in [location].
+No agenda — snacks and good vibes only.
+You're part of the team.
+Treat it that way, because you are.

 The buddy should NOT be the intern's manager.
 A peer-level buddy creates a safe channel for 'dumb questions' that interns won't ask their boss.